ivanliu1989/Predicting-Stock-Market-Returns/algorithm.md

     the degree of price volatility, is an N-day exponential moving average of the true range values.
 Wilder recommended a 14-period smoothing.

 #### SMI - (Stochastic Momentum Index)
-	 the range between an asset’s high and low price during a given period of time.
+	 the range between an assets high and low price during a given period of time.
 The idea behind is that prices tend to close near the extremes of the recent range before turning points

 #### ADX - (Average Directional Movement Index)
 	an indicator of trend strength in a series of prices.The ADX does not indicate trend direction or momentum, only trend strength.
 ADX will range between 0 and 100.
 Generally, ADX readings below 20 indicate trend weakness, and readings above 40 indicate trend strength.